Nicolas-Gonzalez-zu/Nicolas-Gonzalez-zu/README.md

 ### Hi there 👋

-- 👷 I'm currently working in my portfolio and 2 proyects for it
+- 👷 I'm currently working in my portfolio.
 - 🌱 I’m currently learning TypeScript and more good practises
 - 💬 Ask me about the future
 - 📫 How to reach me: nico.gonzalez.sanabria@gmail.com or https://www.linkedin.com/in/nicolas-gonzalez-sanabria-2560861b7/